 Application example: You might want to check out this video on teaching math to children which applies the cognitive load theory.
 There are some neat real-life examples of how you can manipulate cognitive load in the classroom.

-Here are 3 articles which will be relevant for adjusting the cognitive load in real-life settings.
+Here are 3 articles that will be relevant for adjusting the cognitive load in real-life settings.

 - How fonts and typography affect cognition